-Outstanding applicants may apply for a Graduate School Fellowship.
+Outstanding applicants may apply for UWM Graduate School’s Distinguished Graduate Student Fellowships.
 This fellowship pays a 9-month stipend, remits all tuition, offers health insurance and does not require any teaching during the year.
 This fellowship is not renewable.
-The deadline for application is January 15 each year.
+The deadline for application is in late January each year.
 General GRE scores are required.

 - Advanced Opportunity Program (AOP) Fellowships:

 These fellowships are available to qualified new and continuing graduate students who are members of groups underrepresented in graduate study or who are otherwise disadvantaged minority applicants.
 These awards include a 9-month stipend, full tuition remission, and offer health insurance coverage and may be renewed for two to three years, depending on the level of study.
 The application deadline is in late January each year.

 Applying for Financial Support

 Each prospective students who has completed all parts of the application process will automatically be considered for those forms of financial support for which he/she is qualified.
 Exceptions to that rule are the Graduate School and AOP Fellowship which require separate applications that may be obtained at the above links.
 As a courtesy, we ask that any applicant who does not wish to be considered for financial support inform the Atmospheric Science Program Coordinator with a brief email.

 Initial decisions on support are typically made in early- to mid-March, with numerous additional offers being made through the month of April depending on the response to early offers and the availability of funds.
 Teaching assistantships are normally awarded on an academic year basis with contracts beginning in the Fall Semester.
 Research assistantships may be offered on an academic year or annual basis.
-Support is sometimes available for a few students who wish to begin their studies in the Spring semester is typically not available and is generally limited to faculty-supported Research Assistantships.
+Unfortunately, support for students who wish to begin their studies in the Spring semester is typically not available and is generally limited to faculty-supported Research Assistantships.